The museum is operated by the non-profit March Field

 Children under 5

-Active Duty and Reservists, in uniform, are admitted
+Active Duty and Reservists, with DOD ID card, are admitted

 free of charge.

 To schedule a Tour Group, call 951-902-5949.

 Hours of Operation: